Haelarz/Modul-VI-Pemrograman-Web-II/README.md

-This Project was Created to fulfill the requirement of Web Programming II Practicum
+This Project was Created to fulfill the requirement of Web Programming II Practicum using Laravel Framework

 By
 Helga Lathif Martiza